 This course will concentrate on payroll accounting and accounting for merchandising businesses.
 Students will learn to calculate employee earnings and deductions, and employer taxes and reports.
 The student will also learn to work with journal entries and will learn to analyze financial statements.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis students will learn and understand how external users make business decisions.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 ACCT 2010 FINANCIAL ACCOUNTING